 These fees are paid in 2 installments.
 The first instalment of residence fees is due in full by September 30.
 The final payment is due November 30 (or January 31 for students with OSAP).

-There are four meal plans to consider before selecting your preferred option.
+There are three meal plans to consider before selecting your preferred option.
 The only difference between each plan is the amount of residence dining dollars included within the plan.